indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are the Typical Penalties for an OWI Conviction in Indiana?

-The penalties assessed for an OWI conviction in Indiana may depend on the severity of the offense.
+The penalties assessed for an OWI conviction in Indiana generally depend on the severity of the offense.
 The punishments for OWI convictions, depending on the classification of the violations, are:

 • Class A Misdemeanor: If a first offense involves a driver’s BAC being 0.15 percent or higher, the court can sentence such offenders to a year in jail and a $5000 fine.